Anthony Rolfe Johnson: Career

-Aside from opera, he appeared in concert with the world's major symphony orchestras, such as the New York Philharmonic and Boston Symphony, and conductors, such as Mstislav Rostropovich and Seiji Ozawa.
+Aside from opera, he appeared in concert with the world's major symphony orchestras, such as the New York Philharmonic, Royal Liverpool Philharmonic Orchestra and Boston Symphony, and conductors, such as Mstislav Rostropovich and Seiji Ozawa.
 He also gave song recitals with Graham Johnson, many of which were recorded; he was a founder member of Graham Johnson's The Songmakers' Almanac.
 In 1988 he re-launched the Gregynog Music Festival, remaining its artistic director until 2006.
 In 1990, he was appointed Director of Singing Studies at the Britten-Pears School for Advanced Musical Studies.
 Rolfe Johnson began to tutor singers, taking on the operatic tenor John Mark Ainsley as his first pupil.
 On 26 April 1992, he made an appearance on Desert Island Discs, relating his life story and the music that influenced him most.
+He appeared in the 1985 Tony Palmer film about Handel God Rot Tunbridge Wells!, with Valerie Masterson singing 'Oh happy we' from Acis and Galatea.

 He was made a Commander of the Order of the British Empire in the 1992 Queen's Birthday Honours.